renjeff/TinyTapeout/docs/info.md

 -->

 ## How it works

-2x1 XOR
+4bit incrementer

 ## How to test

-just test
+just test duh

 ## External hardware

-None
+VCC